 There may be some limited choice.
 The questions will ask you to

-draw upon your knowledge of lecture material, readings, and
+draw upon your knowledge of lecture material, assigned readings,

 - You will have 75 minutes to complete the exam